FelixAugenstein/watson-assistant-phone-integration/README.md

 ## Configuring the Twilio Account

-1. Register for [Twilio](https://www.twilio.com/) and Start free Trial
+1. Register for [Twilio](https://www.twilio.com/) and Start a free Trial.
 2. Confirm your email.
 3. Verify your phone number.
 Therefore, use the phone number you will use to call the Watson Voice Agent later on.
 You will receive a verification code.